bdaralan/BDUIKnit/README.md

 ### BDPersist Property Wrapper

-A property wrapper that stores value to a given store.
+A property wrapper that stores value in a given store.
 For example, `UserDefaults`.

 **Quick Start:**